SINTEF/dlite/README.md

-dlite -- lightweight library for working with scientific data
+DLite -- lightweight library for working with scientific data
 =============================================================
-*dlite* is a small cross-platform C library under development, for working with and sharing scientific data in an interoperable way.
+DLite is a small cross-platform C library under development, for working with and sharing scientific data in an interoperable way.
 It is strongly inspired by [SOFT][1], with the aim to be a lightweight replacement in cases where Windows portability is a showstopper for using SOFT.

-*dlite* shares the [metadata model of SOFT5][2] and is compatible with SOFT5 in many respects.
+DLite shares the [metadata model of SOFT5][2] and is compatible with SOFT5 in many respects.
 However, it has also some notable differences, mainly with respect to the type system and that it fully implements the metadata model envisioned in SOFT5.
 See [doc/concepts.md](doc/concepts.md) for details.

+DLite is licensed under the MIT license.

 Main features